 |Electives or Concentration*||12|

 *Concentrations in Biblical Archaeology, Biblical Theology, Christian Apologetics, Christian Ethics, Church History and Historical Theology, New Testament Exegesis and Exposition, Old Testament Exegesis and Exposition, Philosophy of Religion, Theology, and Women's Studies are available on the Fort Worth campus.
-The specific course requirements for each concentration are given in the MDiv concentration section.
+Six hours of electives may also be used for modern language study.
 For information on the M.A.Th. in Bonn, Germany, see below.

 Students in the non-thesis track must select a concentration from the list above and pass a comprehensive exam in the area of the concentration.